-However, any tax cut must be financed by some combination of future spending cuts or future tax increases-with borrowing to bridge the timing of spending and receipts.
-The associated, necessary policy changes may not be specified in the original tax cut legislation, but they have to be present in some form in order to meet the government's budget constraint.
+However, any tax cut must be financed by some combination of future tax increases or current or future spending cuts - with borrowing to bridge the timing of spending and receipts.
+The associated, necessary policy changes are often not specified in the original tax cut legislation, but they have to be present in some form in order to meet the government's intertemporal budget constraint.
 Because fiscally unsustainable policies cannot be maintained forever, the financing of a tax cut must be incorporated into analyses of the effect of the tax cut itself.

-In the absence of spending changes, tax cuts are likely to raise the federal budget deficit.3 The increase in federal borrowing will likely reduce national saving, and hence the capital stock owned by Americans and future national income.
-In most economic environments, the increase
+In the absence of current spending changes, tax cuts are likely to raise the federal budget deficit.5 The increase in federal borrowing will likely reduce national saving and hence the capital stock owned by Americans and future national income.
+In most economic environments, the increase in the deficit is also likely to raise interest rates.
+These changes - lower national saving and the associated increase in interest rates - create a fiscal drag on the economy's ability to grow (Congressional Budget Office 2013; Economic Report of the President 2003; Gale and Orszag 2004a; Engen and Hubbard 2004; Laubach 2009).
+The financing of tax cuts turns out to be extremely important in the simulation studies of tax rate changes discussed in Section VI below.

-^{1.} Gravelle (2014) provides extensive discussion of the channels through which tax changes affect economic growth, revenues, and other factors.